ClickCease

 Several Lawsuits Filed

-The revised complaint has increased the number of plaintiffs to 282, making it the largest case filed so far over the debacle.
-More attendees are expected to join this lawsuit.
+The revised complaint has increased the number of plaintiffs to 282, making it the most significant case filed over the debacle.
+We anticipate that additional attendees will join this lawsuit.
 Live Nation promoted the concert while Apple Music live-streamed the event.
 NRG Stadium, the venue where the concert took place, was also named in the lawsuit as a defendant, as was Canadian rapper and singer Drake.

 Another lawsuit filed Nov.
 15 on behalf of 125 concert attendees, including one who died, seeks more than $750 million in damages.